JaKooLit/Debian-Hyprland/README.md

 `ls /dev/dri/by-path` find the matching id
 `ls -l /dev/dri/by-path` to check where the symlink points to )
-7. add "env = WLR_DRM_DEVICES,/dev/dri/cardX" to the ENVvariables config (.config/hypr/configs/ENVariables.conf)  ; X being where the symlink of the gpu points to
+-  add "env = WLR_DRM_DEVICES,/dev/dri/cardX" to the ENVvariables config (.config/hypr/configs/ENVariables.conf)  ; X being where the symlink of the gpu points to
 ```
 - more info from the hyprland wiki [`Hyprland Wiki Link`](https://wiki.hyprland.org/FAQ/#my-external-monitor-is-blank--doesnt-render--receives-no-signal-laptop)

-- Does not work in Ubuntu 23.04
+- [ ] Does not work in Ubuntu 23.04

-- sddm blackscreen when log-out
+- [ ] sddm blackscreen when log-out
+- [ ] cava does not work

 ### 📒 Final Notes
 - join my discord channel [`Discord`](https://discord.gg/V2SJ92vbEN)